Mokhaled2004/Travel-Agency/README.md

 ## Future Enhancements

-1. **User Authentication & Authorization**: Implement JWT-based authentication for secure access to the system.
+1. **User Authentication & Authorization**: Implement JWT-based authentication for secure access to the system

-2. **Database Integration**: Store user bookings, hotel details, and event information in a relational database (e.g., MySQL or PostgreSQL).
+.
-3. **Event API Integration**: Fetch event details from a live external event API (e.g., Eventbrite).
+2. **Payment Gateway Integration**: Integrate with payment providers to allow users to pay for bookings online.
-4. **More Notification Channels**: Expand notifications to include push notifications or other communication channels.
+3. **Mobile App Support**: Develop a mobile version of the platform for easier access and management of bookings.

 ---

-## License
+### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.